-Table A.1.
-Description n of variables Patents Total number of patents (in logs) Dependent variables OEPM patents Total number of patents registered in OEPM (in logs) ependen variables EPO patents Total number of patents registered in EPO (in logs) epe 'ari ÚSPTO Total number of patents registered in USPTO (in logs) D , patents 1 0 PCT patents Total number of patents registered in under PCT treaties (in logs) blau {t-1} Blau index using total employees in the R&D department. size {i,t-1} Total number of employees (in logs). age {i,t-1} Firm age and its quadratic value (in logs). exp {i,t-1} Dummy equal to 1 if a firm exports. les group {i,t-1} Dummy equal to 1 if a firm is part of a group. iab RDext {i,t-1} Expenditure on external R&D per employee (in logs). var RDint {i,t-1} Expenditure on internal R&D per employee (in logs).
-Independent variables training {i,t-1} Training expenditure for innovation activities per employee (in qe logs). en sizeRDdept Total number of researchers (in logs) dep hcstockf Average number of years of studies (females) Inc hcstockm Average number of years of studies (males) соор {і,t -1} Dummy equal to 1 if a firm cooperates with other companies. hightech {i,t-1} Dummy equal to 1 for firms in high-tech sectors. kis Dummy equal to 1 for firms in knowledge intensive sectors. nonhightech Dummy equal to 1 for firms in non-high technological sectors.
+Table A-1.
+Description of variables t Patents Total number of patents (in logs) Dependent variables OFFILE A nd Idi OEPM patents Total number of patents registered in OEPM dependen Variables EPO patents Total number of patents registered in EPO De USPTO patents Total number of patents registered in USPTO PCT patents Total number of patents registered in under PCT treaties blauGender Blau index for the gender diversity of the R&D team. blauCateg Blau index for the diversity of categories of the R&D team.
+CIS survey considers three categories: researchers, technicians and S auxiliary research staff. ble blauEduc Blau index for the education level using of the R&D team. ria sizeRDdept Total number of researchers (in logs) Independent variables size Total number of employees (in logs). ent age Firm age and its quadratic value (in logs). pu ехр Dummy equal to 1 if a firm exports. be group Dummy equal to 1 if a firm is part of a group. ıde matrix Dummy equal to 1 if a firm is the parent establishment.
+Iı RDext Expenditure on external R&D per employee (in logs).
+RDint Expenditure on internal R&D per employee (in logs). соор Dummy equal to 1 if a firm cooperates with other companies.
+ResWomen Percentage of female researchers in the R&D department